Buy a duplex with less than 5 percent down

 Conforming loans are those mortgages lenders can sell to Fannie Mae and Freddie Mac.
 They are commonly available with 5 percent down when financing a single-family prime residence.
 However, the rules change when financing a duplex.

-For instance, the 95 percent financing available to single-unit residential buyers morphs into 15 percent down with Fannie Mae to buy a duplex ,while Freddie Mac demands 20 percent up front.
+For instance, the 95 percent financing available to single-unit residential buyers morphs into 20 percent down with Freddie Mac.
+The good news is that Freddie Mac recently introduced a new 5 percent down option for for multifamily homes.

 Why is it that duplex buyers are expected to have bigger down payments with conforming loans?